upmind/upmind-ui/packages/flow/src/modules/api/README.md

 The Requests Manager state machine coordinates multiple API requests.
 It tracks and manages the status of these requests efficiently.
 Key features include:

-- **Checking**: The initial state, where the manager checks if there are any pending requests to process.
+- **Loading**: The initial state, where the manager checks if there are any pending requests to process.

 - **Processing**: The state where requests are actively processed.
-If there are no pending requests, it transitions back to the "Checking" state.
+If there are no pending requests, it transitions back to the "Loading" state.

 - **Complete**: The final state, indicating that all requests have been processed and the manager has completed its task.